Ekaiman/Rancid_Tomatillos/README.md

 # Rancid Tomatillos

 ## Overview
 Rancid Tomatillos is a paired project built using React.
-The application allows the user to navigate to different "pages" or views via implementing React Router.
+The application allows the user to navigate to different "pages" or views via implemention of React Router.

 On the home page, the user can view all movies and their average user rating.
 A user can click on various links that navigate the user to different "pages".
 These pages include an all movies page, movie details page and movie trailer page.

-Also on the home page, a random movie image displays on page load as the banner that provides links to navigate the user to view the random movie's details.
+Also on the home page, a random movie image displays on page load.
+The random image is diaplayed in the banner and provides links that navigates the user to view the random movie's details.
 The movie details "page" displays the movie's title, poster, overview, rating, and release date.

 Click here to see [Rancid Tomatillos](rancid-tomatillos-ek-lw.surge.sh)